meenakship3/learn-ai-agents/notes.md

 - sense-think-act loop
 - eg.: chatgpt, claude-sonnet
 - use cases: customer chatbot agent, coding agent, writing agent
+> "ai agents will be the future of how we interact with computers"

 ## workflows
-- non-agentic workflow - v straightforward - input to output
+- non-agentic workflow - like a straight line - input to output
 - agentic workflow - gets feedback from the environment and iterates to get better results
-  - fully autonomous agents haven't happened yet
+  - fully autonomous agents haven't happened yet (as of july 2025)
+- don't have to hardcode the workflow - agents can figure out what to do next based on our natural language prompt
-- accuracy falls as the complexity/number of steps increase
+- currently, accuracy falls as the complexity/number of steps increase
   - that's why agents work best when they have a singular puprose, narrow scope
-> the future of how we interact with

 ## ways to build
 1. no-code/lowcode - n8n, flowise, bubble, replit
     - less customisation, subscription fees